 WHAT THIS POST IS ABOUT.
-It’s about an innovative app helping me manage a heart condition.
+It’s about an innovative app that helps me manage a heart condition.

 I’m obsessed with Notion, the self-professed all-in-one workspace, where you can write, plan, collaborate, and get organized.
 That’s easier said than done as I found out.